Norfolk County Courthouse: Sacco and Vanzetti

 Monument recognizing the Sacco and Vanzetti trial outside the courthouse.

 In May 1920 two Italian immigrants, Nicola Sacco and Bartolomeo Vanzetti, were arrested for a robbery that had taken place in South Braintree on April 20.
 In a highly charged trial which took place in this building, the two men proclaimed their innocence, and their leftist political views became a major element of the case.
 The two men were convicted and sentenced to death, causing an international outcry.
 After six years of legal wrangling, the two men were electrocuted in 1927.

 The building has been relatively little altered since the time of the trial.
 Its most notable change is the removal from the courtroom of the cages that held the prisoners.

 Karen Read

 When Karen Read was on trial in 2024, charged with second-degree murder in the death of John O'Keefe in 2022, the case drew a great deal of media attention and protesters who believed Read was innocent and was being framed by the Canton Police Department.
 The judge in the case, Beverly Cannone, ordered a 200 ft buffer zone to be established around the courthouse to "reduce the risk of exposing witnesses or jurors in this case to such outside influences."

+Stefon Diggs

+In May 2026, the assault trial of former New England Patriots wide receive Stefon Diggs got underway in the court.